Home Buyer Rebates: How to Get Cash Back at Closing

 » MORE: Federal grants for first-time home buyers

 Since commission rebates are usually closing credits, a buyer’s rebate can increase your purchasing power.
 But the exact impact will depend on the type of rebate.
 Commission rebates can be applied toward closing costs but are subject to lender restrictions depending on your loan type.
 Cash back rebates come after closing, so you can’t use them toward closing costs.
-But the benefit of a cash back rebate is that you can spend the money on whatever you want, whether that’s replenishing your savings account or putting new carpet in your living room.
+However, the benefit of a cash-back rebate is that you can spend the money on whatever you want, whether replenishing your savings account or putting a new carpet in your living room.
 Use our home buyer rebate calculator to see how much you can plan on saving with your home purchase.

 Why trust me